justinchuby/cmu-courseapi-restful-elasticsearch/README.md

 ## Current Progress

-Currently I am working on compability with MongoDB.
+The project is working and I have moved onto building a new version of the api with GraphQL and MongoDB.
+It'll be released later this year (2019).

 ### Try it out